Key takeaways

 Whether you’re caring for an aging parent or considering your own long-term care needs, you’ll want to understand how you’ll pay for it.
 Planning for the future will involve exploring insurance as well as reviewing assets that can be available.

-• Make a list of long-term care facilities and determine average costs
+• Make a list of long-term care facilities and determine average costs.

-• Talk to a financial professional about long-term care insurance
+• Talk to a financial professional about long-term care insurance.

-• Review your current assets to determine saving goals
+• Review your current assets to determine saving goals.

 Turn your financial goals into a financial plan

-If you need assistance staying on track toward your financial goals, consider working with a financial professional.
+If you need assistance staying on track toward your financial goals, consider talking with a financial professional.
 They can work with you to design a financial plan that helps you prioritize your goals and work toward your next stage of life—whether it’s saving for a dream purchase, paying for a child’s education or transitioning into retirement.

 Whatever your financial goal, learn how our planning process may help you gain the clarity and confidence to take the next step.